timmckague/timandvictoria/src/pages/blog/2019-01-22-take-a-day-trip-to-cascais.md

 ## The Verdict

 While in Lisbon, a day trip to Cascais is a great way to get outside the city.
-To anyone travelling to Lisbon we definitely recommend you make a day yourself to visit Cascais and the surrounding area.
+To anyone travelling to Lisbon we definitely recommend you make a day trip yourself to visit Cascais and the surrounding area.
 As funny as it sounds the day trip felt a little like a mini vacation within the vacation!